 The dark night of the soul is a lightning bolt to your life.
 It rocks your world and makes you question everything you ever thought you knew.
 It can feel like you are going insane, or worse, that you are dying.
 In theory, a part of you is.

 It is in the dark night where you will be faced with all the things you have not dealt with: emotions, experiences, wounding, trauma, karma, everything and anything you have repressed.
 This unintegrated aspect of self unveiled in the dark night is referred to as the shadow.
-It is a common misconception that our shadow is "bad," when in reality, it is just rejected parts of self, pieces we repressed out of the often subconscious fear of facing them.
+It is a common misconception that our shadow is bad, when in reality, it is just rejected parts of self, pieces we repressed out of the often subconscious fear of facing them.
 It is natural to avoid pain, and even necessary in some circumstances.
 But if we repress these parts of self long-term, they become more entrenched and influential, resulting in us making sabotaging life choices.
 The dark night requires us to shine a light on our shadow and acknowledge what it is trying to show us so that we may transmute and release the trapped dense energy within.
 The shadow is not meant to be feared; it is an integral and powerful aspect of you that is the key to ascension.

-As we do shadow work, we will be called to review all we have created and accepted in our lives under the influence of our subconscious shadow aspects.
-People, situations, environments, mindsets, belief systems, possessions, and possibly your entire life will come up for assessment.
-You will also become aware of all the mistreatment you have allowed in your life (including all the unloving things you have done to yourself) and all the ways you have mistreated others.
-This is not easy and your ego will fight you every step of the way.
+As we do shadow work, we will be called to review all that we have created and accepted in our lives under the influence of our subconscious shadow aspects.
+People, situations, environments, mindsets, belief systems, behaviours, possessions, and possibly your entire life will come up for assessment.
+You will become aware of all the mistreatment you have allowed in your life (including all the unloving things you have done to yourself) and all the ways you have mistreated others.
+This is not easy, and your ego will fight you every step of the way.

-This experience can be very painful, lonely, and confusing (especially if you've consumed a lot of "positive vibes only" New Age content) or have become very identified with/attached to your life circumstances through your ego.
-You will be tempted to skim over this phase or avoid it altogether because it is extremely challenging.
+The dark night/ego death stage will be one of the most challenging experience of your life.
+You will be called to release everything that does not support your evolution.
+Nothing is easy or comfortable here.
 It is not uncommon for people to abandon the ascension path at this point, returning to their lifestyle prior to awakening or perhaps choosing to swim in the shallows of pop culture spirituality permanently.

 Stage 4: Integration